ERICBURDONANDTHEANIMALS

 November 19, 1967: Hollywood Bowl, Hollywood, CA: The Association, Eric Burdon and The Animals, The Who, Everly Brothers, Sopwith Camel

-November 26, 1967: “Happening Sunday” BBC Television, London: Eric Burdon and The Animals (broadcast)
+November 26, 1967: “Happening Sunday” BBC Television, London: Eric Burdon and The Animals (broadcast date)

 December 2, 1967: Floral Hall, Southport: Eric Burdon and The Animals